Dog Breeds That Shed the Least…and the Most

-If you’re looking at adopting a new puppy, then chances are that you’ll want to be looking for one of the dog breeds that shed the least.
+If you’re looking at adopting a new puppy, chances are you’ll want to be looking for one of the dog breeds that shed the least.
 Or, on the other hand, maybe dog hair doesn’t bother you all that much.
 After all, it’s not a big deal as long as you’re proactive in cleaning and don’t have allergies.
 In that case, perhaps one of the “worst” shedding dog species may appeal to you – after all, that would make them “underdogs.”

 Regardless of whether shedding scares you away or not, these dogs all have diversity in their physical appearance, breed characteristics, and whether or not they may mesh well in your home.
 We’ve compiled a handy list of the dog breeds that shed the least and dog breeds that shed the most.

-Dogs That Shed Very Little
+Dogs that Shed Very Little

 These pups are known by the American Kennel Club and their owners for shedding very little, whether that’s a byproduct of their hair fibers or perhaps the fact that some of them don’t have much hair to shed in the first place!
 Give it up for… the hypo-allergenic dog breeds!

 The Bichon Frise has lots of curly, hair – not fur – but it practically doesn’t shed at all.
 There are many different Bichon dog breeds, including the popular Bichon Frise, the Bolognese dog and the Maltese dog.